Here's an overview of the steps in the therapy process.

 Call or email me to set up an initial phone call.
 In your message please let me know some good times to reach you.
 The introductory call is usually about 15 minutes long.
 On the call, I'll ask you to give me a snapshot of what's going on for you.
 I'll also ask you what you are looking for help with.
 Even if we decide not to meet, I may be able to help you by suggesting other resources or providers.

-Review the Welcome Packet
+Review My Welcome Packet

 If we decide to meet in person, I will send you my Welcome Packet to orient you to my practice.
-Before the first appointment, please set aside some time to review it.
-Print and complete the Information Form and Consent form.
+Before the first appointment, set aside some time to review it.

-It is common to feel both eager to get going and a little apprehensive about starting therapy.
+You may feel both eager to get going and a little apprehensive about starting therapy.
 Usually after a meeting or two, people start to feel more comfortable as the setting and process become more familiar.

 Come in to Meet

 Please bring the completed forms with you to the intake appointment.
 When you arrive, buzz yourself in and take a seat in the second floor waiting area.
 I will come out to greet you.

 The first appointment is usually longer (75 minutes) than usual sessions (45 minutes).
 It is a time for you to share your story, ask any questions you have, and get an initial read on whether I am someone you think you would like to work with.
 If you have been in therapy before, I would love to know what about it worked or did not work for you.

 I will orient you to my office policies and procedures and ask some questions to get to know you better.
 If we decide to continue, we will set up a time for your next appointments.